MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Get-AzureRmHDInsightScriptActionHistory.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightScriptActionHistory** cmdlet gets the script action history for an azure_2 HDInsight cluster and lists it in reverse chronological order, or gets details of a previously executed script action.
+The **Get-AzureRmHDInsightScriptActionHistory** cmdlet gets the script action history for an Azure HDInsight cluster and lists it in reverse chronological order, or gets details of a previously executed script action.

 ## EXAMPLES